COVID-19 RESPONSE & UPDATES

 April 1, 2020:

 At this time, we are experiencing higher than normal call volumes, and our wait times and return call times are longer than usual.
 Thank you for your understanding as we address your needs.
+Please note that we the needs of our customers will be prioritized over outside needs at this time.
 If your call is not urgent, please consider calling back at a later time or, if possible, use GreaterCB.com, Telephone Banking 706.295.9300, or check our deposit-taking ATMs for balance and other account information.

 April 1, 2020: Attention SBA-504 Borrowers